hvo7/Customer-Retention-Analysis/README.md

 ### Problem Statement
 Which customers should the company prioritize for a targeted marketing campaign to improve customer retention and maximize revenue over the next 6 months?

-## The purpose of this project is to identify customers who will provide the highest marginal gain from a marketing campaign

 ### Stakeholder Questions
 1. Which customers look most likely to churn?
     * Can we segment them into high, medium, and low retention risk groups?